Pedagogical Working Group (PedGroup)

 - Improved communication on and participation in European Schools Programmes – Eurosport, Festival of Arts and Music of the European Schools (FAMES) and European Schools Science Symposium (ESSS)

 PedGroup sport, music and STEM leads also participated in the organisation of the May 2018 60th Anniversary School Fête.

 Participation and Working Methods: The PedGroup is open to Board Members and committed parents who have a strong interest the pedagogical programme in place at the school.
 Members may choose to work on a range of topics or focus closely on a specific dossier.
 All parent section representatives of the primary and secondary Education Councils (CEs) are likewise encouraged to take part in the PedGroup.

-The PedGroup meets four or five times each year to hear reports from subgroup coordinators and task leaders, to agree on proposed measures and to discuss future strategy.
+The PedGroup meets four or five times each year to hear reports from subgroup coordinators, task leaders and Educational Council representatives, to agree on proposed measures and to discuss future strategy.
 Otherwise, each subgroup and dossier has its own coordinator or lead and its working method is set to best fit the demands of the dossier and the group members.
-The PedGroup may also oversee task forces created by the board to address specific topics.
+The PedGroup receives reports from CE representatives and provides consultation support to them, presents position papers to the Board, and may also oversee task forces created by the board to address specific topics.
 PedGroup coordinators or leads may likewise participate in bilateral meetings with the school administration in pursuit of the PedGroup mandate.
+Finally, the PedGroup issues non-binding opinions on requests for funding of projects within its scope.
 The group reports to the Board at least twice each year.

 If you are interested in one or more of these activities, please contact our Secretariat at: email@example.com

-In 2020, the group will continue our work on several dossiers and also broaden our work to new fields:
+In 2021, the group will continue our work on several dossiers:

 - Implementation of the recommendations of the May 2018 EEBI Whole School Inspection (WSI) team: follow up on the eight identified weak areas with low performance scores: